 August saw a slight slow down in the number of contract awards that Washington Technology covered, but dollar values are up, and the pace is still strong compared to earlier in the year.
 Who are the big winners?

-SAIC has won a $74 million contract to provide security engineering services to the Navy and support anti-terrorism efforts.
+SAIC has won a $49 million contract to provide radiographic systems to the Navy that help bomb technicians analyze devices and munitions.

 SAIC has won a contract with NASA to support two of the agency’s directorates.

 Four companies have won a contract with the Air Force for research and development to improve its automatic target recognition systems.